carpentries-incubator/managing-computational-projects/_extras/04-FAIRHowTo.md

 title: FAIR How-Tos for data and software
 ---

-# FAIR How-To for data
+# FAIR How-to guide for data

 ## Findable:
 Your data should be findable, by you and others.